yunsuxiaozi/Yunbase/README.md

-### You can refer to this <a href="https://www.kaggle.com/code/yunsuxiaozi/brist1d-yunbase">notebook</a> to learn usage of Yunbase.
+### <a href="https://www.kaggle.com/code/yunsuxiaozi/yunbase">Here</a> is a static version that can be used to play Kaggle competition.You can refer to this <a href="https://www.kaggle.com/code/yunsuxiaozi/brist1d-yunbase">notebook</a> to learn usage of Yunbase.

 ### follow-up work

-The code has now completed a rough framework and will continue to be improved by adding new features based on bug fixes.
+The code has now completed a rough framework and will continue to be improved by adding new functions based on bug fixes.

-In principle, fix as many bugs as I discover and add as many new features as I think of.
+<b>In principle, fix as many bugs as I discover and add as many new features as I think of.</b>

 1.add kfold such as <b>repeat</b>kfold.